Riscy Pygness User Manual

 this tells the TASK1 what word it should execute.
 Note that we "tick" TICKER to get its address then store that word's address into TASK1.

-Note also that we showed the initialization (' TICKER TASK1 TASK) as being done interactively.
+Note also that we showed the initialization as being done interactively.
 This is fine during testing.
 Normally, though, for an application, you will initialize the task within the definition of another word, probably your application's boot word, e.g.,

 : MY-APP ( -)